|Road:||M5 northbound between J21 and J22|

 Prices can be paid in the shop and restaurant, with instructions in each car park.
 They are strictly enforced by ParkingEye.

-Sedgemoor was originally the Brent Knoll Rest Area, which opened with the rest of the M5 and was ran by the people who ran the M5 at the time, the Department for Transport.
+Sedgemoor was originally the Brent Knoll Rest Area, which opened with the rest of the M5 and was ran by the organisation which ran the M5 at the time, the Department for Transport.
 However, it quickly became a crime hotspot so the DfT encouraged Welcome Break (the owners of the next services north, Gordano) to take over the northbound rest area and RoadChef (the owners of the next services south at the time, Taunton Deane) to take over the southbound services.
 Over time both operators expanded their sites and now we're left with a full service area.

 Chester is the only other service area to have been developed this way.
 Today, the idea of rest areas is being strongly considered and they may well become a common sight on the motorway.